BryantLan12138/terraform_with_aws/README.md

 __store aws credential__:
     Regarding we are using AWS Educate account, the place where to get credential is quiet different to normal AWS account.
-In the case, grab the account credential at workbench page, click in ## Account details, copy and paste them in ##.aws folder at root directory for you OS.
+In the case, grab the account credential at workbench page, click in **Account details**, copy and paste them in *.aws* folder at root directory for you OS.
 So that to get connected with AWS from CLI.

 __AWS setup with terraform__:
-    Under the main.tf, specify the provider name with version and other information necessary.
+    Under the **main.tf**, specify the *provider name* with *version* and other information necessary.
 After that do the following command:
     -terraform init
-    Then terraform will go downlaod corresponding dependency(provider plugin), at the time of writing is ## aws version 2.23.
+    Then terraform will go downlaod corresponding dependency(provider plugin), at the time of writing is **aws version** 2.23.